-Why are pregnant women so vulnerable to COVID-19?
+Why are women so vulnerable to COVID-19 in pregnancy?

 How to protect yourself from COVID-19 and flu in pregnancy